Good-hearted people, who want better for their family, community and the whole world, are often charged with the romantics’ idea of escapism.

-In simple terms, these verses means it is easy to act than preach (talk or debate) about the things.
+In simple terms, these verses mean it is easy to act than preach (talk or debate) about the things.
 The path of action is a way more superior to any other path.
 Moreover, it is foolish to say your action will not lead you anywhere or there will be no change.
 There will be change and it will lead you to your goals (and the internal bliss).

 Though it is hard to say whether Johann Wolfgang von Goethe read Bhagavad Gita or not,3 but he can be said a true exemplar of above two verses, or a person who escapes into reality.

 Goethe was a huge hit as a novelist by the age of 24.
 His first novel, The Sorrows of Young Werther, was a runaway success and remained a bestseller for almost 25 years in Europe.
 Along with that, he was also a poet, playwright, and man of letters.
-In addition, he made some important contribution in the fields of physiology, geology, botany and optics.4 His first scientific paper, Metamorphosis of Plants, published in 1790, was a important paper in the field of homology.
-Though, the field came into full realization, fifty years later, in 1840.
+In addition, he made some important contribution in the fields of physiology, geology, botany and optics.4 His first scientific paper, Metamorphosis of Plants, published in 1790, was an important paper in the field of homology.
+Though, the field came to full realization, fifty years later, in 1840.

-Though some of his decisions are highly debatable and can be considered inhumanitarian, but he also made lot of contribution to his society and his administration can be considered good.5
+Though some of his decisions are highly debatable and can be considered inhumanitarian, but he also made a lot of contribution to his society and his administration can be considered good.5